google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 A thermometer may be a device that measures the temperature of things.
 The name is formed from two smaller words: “Thermos” which means heat and “meter” which means to live.

-You can use a thermometer to know the temperature outside or inside your house, inside your oven, and even the temperature of your body if you’re sick.
-One of the earliest inventors of the thermometer was probably Galileo.
+A thermometer can be used to measure the temperature outside or inside your house, inside your oven, or even inside your body if you’re sick.
+Galileo was probably one of the earliest inventors of the thermometer.

-We know him more for his studies about the system and his “revolutionary” theory (back then) that the world and planets rotated around the sun.
-Galileo is claimed to have used a tool called a “thermos-cope” around 1600 – that’s 400 years ago!
+We know him more for his studies of the system and his “revolutionary” theory (then) that the world and planets rotated around the sun.
+Galileo is claimed to have used a tool called a thermoscope around 1600—that’s 400 years ago!

 The thermometers we use today are different than those Galileo may have used.
-There is usually a bulb at the bottom of the thermometer with an extended glass tube stretching out the highest.
-Early thermometers used water, but because water freezes there was no thanks to measure temperatures but the melting point of water.
+A bulb is usually at the bottom of the thermometer with an extended glass tube stretching out the highest.
+Early thermometers used water, but because water freezes, there was no way to measure temperatures other than the melting point of water.

 So, alcohol, which freezes at a temperature below the purpose where water freezes, was used.

 The red-colored or silver line within the middle of the thermometer moves up and down counting on the temperature.
-The thermometer measures temperatures in Fahrenheit, Celsius, and another scale called Kelvin.
-Fahrenheit is employed mostly within us, and most of the remainder of the planet uses Celsius.
-Kelvin is used by scientists.
+The thermometer measures temperatures in Fahrenheit and Celsius, and another scale is called Kelvin.
+Fahrenheit is employed mostly within us, and most of the planet uses Celsius.
+Scientists use Kelvin.

-Fahrenheit is known after the German physicist Gabriel D. Fahrenheit who developed his scale in 1724.
-Ice freezes at 32 degrees Fahrenheit (F for short) and water boils at 212 degrees F. He arbitrarily decided that the difference between the freezing point and boiling point of water should be 180 degrees.
+Fahrenheit is named after the German physicist Gabriel D. Fahrenheit, who developed his scale in 1724.
+Ice freezes at 32 degrees Fahrenheit (F for short), and water boils at 212 degrees F. Fahrenheit arbitrarily decided that the difference between the freezing point and boiling point of water should be 180 degrees.

 The Celsius Scale Centigrade

 Centigrade means “divided into 100 degrees.”
 Celsius developed his scale in 1742.
-He started with the melting point of water and said that it was 0 degrees Celsius (C for short).
-At the purpose where water boils, he marked that at 100 degrees C.
+He started with the melting point of water, which he said was 0 degrees Celsius (C for short).
+He then marked the point where water boils at 100 degrees C.

 This scale is far more scientific because the measurement is weakened to a good 100 degrees.
-This is almost like the scientific system of measuring distance and weight called the system of weights and measures.
+This is almost like the scientific system of measuring distance and weight, which is called the system of weights and measures.

 Doctors Prescribe How Does a Thermometer Work